Ribeiro-Tiago/debtr/README.md

 # Debtr

-A very low effort app to help me keep track of the status of my monthly expenses, given that they're paid at different points in time throughout the month.
+A mobile app to help me keep track of the status of my monthly expenses, given that they're paid at different points in time throughout the month.

 Currently only available on [android](https://play.google.com/store/apps/details?id=com.debtr) due to licensing costs